ysndr/KTH-Event-Signup-Bot/Readme.md

 ## Installation

 1. The environment of this bot is managed using [`nix`](https://nixos.org/nix).
 On a nix system you can just run `nix-shell nix/shell.nix`.
-   On other systems either install nix or use any other way to install python as well as the `discordpy` and `python-dotenv` package using `pip` (You might wnat to consider a virtualenv for this).
+   On other systems either install nix or use any other way to install python as well as the `discord-py` and `python-dotenv` package using `pip` (You might wnat to consider a virtualenv for this).
 2. copy `example.env` to `.env` and adapt too your server, insert the token you got before.
 3. Finally run the bot using `python bot.py`